movahed-abdolahi/Bitcoin-project/README.md

 ##  Getting Started

-Download Dataset from Kaggle: https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data Clone the repo and run the notebooks: (Need to change path to dataset)
+Download Dataset from Kaggle: https://www.kaggle.com/datasets/mczielinski/bitcoin-historical-data Clone the repo and run the notebooks: (Need to change paths carefully to dataset and send results as input of the next stage)

 ```bash
 git clone https://github.com/movahed-abdolahi/Bitcoin-project.git